Skip to main content

 Xyzal vs. Zyrtec: Which allergy medicine is better?

-The misery of allergies: runny nose, itchy or watery eyes, sneezing, and congestion.
-If you experience these symptoms, you are not alone—allergies affect more than 50 million Americans every year.
+Allergies can cause miserable symptoms like runny nose, itchy or watery eyes, sneezing, and congestion.
+If you experience these symptoms, you are not alone—allergies affect more than 100 million Americans every year.
 Fortunately, there are many allergy medications, both prescription and over-the-counter (OTC), to help relieve those bothersome symptoms.
+Xyzal and Zyrtec both may significantly relieve allergy symptoms, but there are some differences between the two drugs.
+Continue reading to learn more about Xyzal and Zyrtec.

 Are Xyzal and Zyrtec the same?

-Xyzal (levocetirizine) and Zyrtec (cetirizine) are two popular medications that are both available over-the-counter.
-Both drugs are approved by the US Food and Drug Administration (FDA).
-Xyzal is also available by prescription.
-Both medications are oral antihistamines, also called H1 blockers.
-They block the action of histamine, relieving symptoms of allergies such as runny nose and itchy/watery eyes.
+Xyzal (levocetirizine) and Zyrtec (cetirizine) are two popular medications that are both available over the counter to provide allergy relief.
+Both drugs are approved by the Food and Drug Administration (FDA).
+Xyzal, though OTC, is also available by prescription in its generic form.
+Both Xyzal and Zyrtec are oral antihistamines, also called H1 blockers.
+They block the action of histamine, relieving symptoms of allergies such as runny nose and watery or itchy eyes.
 Xyzal and Zyrtec are considered second-generation antihistamines.
-They are helpful in relieving allergy symptoms.
-As a side effect, these drugs are known as non-sedating, however, they still may cause some drowsiness.
-They are less sedating, though, than first-generation antihistamines such as Benadryl (diphenhydramine).
+These drugs are known as non-sedating, but they still may cause some drowsiness.
+However, they’re less sedating than first-generation antihistamines such as Benadryl (diphenhydramine).

 RELATED: Xyzal details | Zyrtec details

-What are the main differences between Xyzal vs. Zyrtec?
+What are the main differences between Xyzal and Zyrtec?

 Xyzal and Zyrtec are antihistamines and are both available in brand and generic.
 The generic of Xyzal (and active ingredient) is levocetirizine, and the generic of Zyrtec is cetirizine.
-Xyzal and Zyrtec can both be used in adults and children.
+Xyzal and Zyrtec can both be used by adults and children.
 For children, the dosage depends on the child’s age and formulation.
-Consult your child’s pediatrician or pharmacist for dosing questions based on your child’s age and symptoms.
+Consult your child’s healthcare provider or pharmacist for dosing questions based on your child’s age and symptoms.

 Main differences between Xyzal and Zyrtec